nnaben/SOC-AzureProject/README.md

 ## Introduction

-In this project, I build a mini honeynet in Azure and ingest log sources from various resources into a Log Analytics workspace, which is then used by Microsoft Sentinel to build attack maps, trigger alerts, and create incidents.
-I measured some security metrics in the insecure environment for 24 hours, apply some security controls to harden the environment, measure metrics for another 24 hours, then show the results below.
-The metrics we will show are:
+This project involves creating a mini honeynet in Azure and integrating logs from various resources into a Log Analytics workspace.
+Microsoft Sentinel leverages this data to build attack maps, trigger alerts, and generate incidents.
+Security metrics were measured in the insecure environment for 24 hours, followed by applying security controls, re-measuring for another 24 hours, and comparing the results.
+The metrics presented below include:

-- SecurityEvent (Windows Event Logs)
+- SecurityEvent --> Windows Event Logs
-- Syslog (Linux Event Logs)
+- Syslog --> Linux Event Logs
-- SecurityAlert (Log Analytics Alerts Triggered)
+- SecurityAlert --> Log Analytics Alerts Triggered
-- SecurityIncident (Incidents created by Sentinel)
+- SecurityIncident --> Incidents created by Sentinel
-- AzureNetworkAnalytics_CL (Malicious Flows allowed into our honeynet)
+- AzureNetworkAnalytics_CL --> Malicious Flows allowed into our honeynet

 ## Architecture Before Hardening / Security Controls
 ![Architecture Diagram](https://i.imgur.com/aBDwnKb.jpg)